FredPedrosa/song_scores/README.md

 # Song Emotion Analysis (Audio & Lyrics) with R

-This repository demonstrates multimodal emotion analysis for songs using R. It utilizes custom functions `song_scores()` and `plot_scores()` to analyze emotions derived from both the audio signal (using a CLAP model) and the song lyrics, using a Natural Language Inference model via the `transforEmotion` package (Tomasevic , 2024).
+This repository demonstrates multimodal emotion song analysis using R. It utilizes custom functions `song_scores()` and `plot_scores()` to analyze emotions derived from both the audio signal (using a CLAP model) and the song lyrics, using a Natural Language Inference model via the `transforEmotion` package (Tomasevic , 2024).
 The analysis includes an option for automatic speech recognition (ASR) to transcribe lyrics using OpenAI's Whisper model.

 The primary example within this repository analyzes the song **"Gostava Tanto de Você"** by **Tim Maia**, showcasing the combined audio and text emotion scores.